monsterkodi/kode/readme.md

 The `each` operator takes an object, array or string on the left hand side and a function on the right hand side.
 The function is called for each key/value, index/item, index/character pair.
-A new object, array or string is build from the results and returned.
+A new object, array or string is build from the results and returned:
-For example:

 ```coffeescript
 'hello'   each (c) -> c+c            # -> 'hheelllloo'